 In their manifesto, the Liberal Democrats proposed to go ahead with this reform, to raise an additional £3 billion per year.
 If this were to happen, this would raise just more than enough (based on current forecasts) by the end of the Parliament for the Government to meet the pledge to raise the share of green taxes in total revenues, but with little margin for error.

 Green taxes include fuel duty, vehicle excise duty, air passenger duty, landfill tax, the climate change levy and the aggregates Levy; VAT charged on fuel duty, the fossil fuel levy, hydro benefit and gas levy are not included in the IFS’s figures.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.